osmosis-labs/osmosis/SECURITY.md

 - Steps to reproduce the issue
 - Impact of the issue
 - Eplanation on how an attacker could exploit it

-Please refrain from testing the vulnerability on our production environments, including but not limited to:

-- Osmosis mainnet `osmosis-1`
-- Osmosis frontend: `app.osmosis.zone`
-- Osmosis public testnets
-- Osmosis testnet frontend

 ## Vulnerability Disclosure Process